Kokomo, Indiana: 2016 tornado

+Other notable tornadoes

 Kokomo has been struck by 18 tornadoes between 1950 and 2015, some of which were strong enough to claim lives.

 On March 6, 1961, two F3 tornadoes struck the southern part of Kokomo, killing one person and injuring three others.

-On April 11, 1965, an F4 tornado tore through portions of Russiaville, Alto, southern Kokomo, and Greentown killing 25 people and injuring hundreds of more.

-On April 20, 2004, Two tornadoes struck the Northern part of Kokomo.
+On April 20, 2004, two tornadoes struck the northern part of Kokomo.
 The first tornado was rated F0 and caused little damage to homes and trees.
-The second tornado was rated F1 and caused a roof to collapse at the local skating rink, and damaged three other homes and a truck stop.
-Both tornadoes caused 1 injury and no fatalities.
-This was the first time ever a tornado has struck the Northern part of Kokomo.
+The second tornado was rated F1 and caused a roof to collapse at the skating rink, and damaged three other homes and a truck stop.
+Both tornadoes caused 1 injury but no fatalities.
+This was the first time a tornado struck the northern part of Kokomo.

 On November 17, 2013, two EF2 tornadoes tore through the southern part of Kokomo.
-The first tornado Damaged over 300 homes/businesses.
-The second tornado touched down briefly and caused damage to the local golf course and other businesses.
-In all, The two tornadoes caused 0 fatalities and only five injuries.
+The first tornado damaged over 300 homes and businesses.
+The second tornado touched down briefly and caused damage to a golf course and other businesses.
+The two tornadoes caused no fatalities and only five injuries.

-Main #2016 tornado

-On August 24, 2016, an EF3 tornado caused significant damage to the Southern part of Kokomo damaging over 1,000 homes and businesses.
-80 of these homes were destroyed, 176 had their walls blown in and roofs torn off, and over 700 were damaged badly.
-No fatal injuries were recorded during this tornado.